-Radial head fractures are located at the proximal end or head of the radius, one of the forearm bones that articulates with the distal humerus to form the elbow joint.
+Radial head fractures occur at the proximal end or head of the radius, one of the forearm bones that articulates with the distal humerus to form the elbow joint.

-A fracture to the radial head occurs in 20% of all elbow traumas and 33% of elbow dislocations in 20% of all elbow injuries.
-This pathology is the result of axial energy loading trough the radius when falling with outstretched hand mostly keeping the arm in a pronated position.
+In adults, a fracture to the radial head is seen in 20% of all elbow injuries, in 33% cases concomitant with elbow dislocations and 8% in children.
+This pathology is the result of axial energy loading trough the radius when falling with outstretched hand usually while keeping the arm in a pronated position.

 A radial head fracture may be present as an isolated pathology, simultaneously to elbow dislocations or combined with more complex fractures to the neck of the radial head, proximal forearm bones, the distal humerus (coronoid) and the wrist (carpal injuries).
 It can also be associated with soft tissue injuries to: